A-LevelBiology

 Memory Trick

-Remember 'Glycolysis, Krebs, and Oxidative' as 'GKO' – the three key stages of aerobic respiration that help you recall the process.
+Remember 'Glycolysis, Krebs, and Oxidative' as 'GKO' to recall the main stages of aerobic respiration.

 Flashcards